galaxyproject/admin-training/sessions/00-intro/intro.md

 We did our best to plan the session times for the expected content, and to build the content for the session time.

-Almost all of this content is new or revised, there may be sessions that are too long or short - apologies in advance.
+Almost all of this content is revised, there may be sessions that are too long or short - apologies in advance.

 ---
 # Communication channels